Please note: a valid prescription is required for all prescription medication.

 Storage and Travel Basics

-Store tablets at room temperature in the original blister to protect from moisture and light.
-Keep out of reach of children and animals.
-Do not use tablets that are damaged or beyond the labeled expiration date.
-If you split cartons to organize doses for multiple pets, keep the blister and insert together for reference.
+Store tablets at room temperature in the original blister until use.
+Keep the package dry, away from heat and direct sunlight, and out of reach of children and pets.
+Do not use tablets that are damaged or past their labeled expiry.

 Benefits